jakepalandri/ROSHome/Notes.md

 - [x] Alternative interpretations of speech for commands
 - [x] Response when command not recognised
 - [x] Wake word
-- [ ] Pattern matching for commands
+- [ ] Pattern matching for commands (Regex?)
 - [x] User can upload their own commands
+- [ ] More detail in frontend

 # Report
-- Future plan

-- Appendix:
+- Abstract
-    - user manual
+- Ch1 introduction
+- Ch2 lit review w updates
-    - how to use, etc.
+- Ch3 methodology talk abt ros and how devices interfacem speech tools etc.
+- Ch4 evaluation and photos - important - what worked and didnt
+- Ch5 conclusion and future work - how to improve, extension work, what would you do differently
+- References
+- Appendix
+    - User manual
-    - extensive detail on setup and running
+        - Extensive detail on setup and running
+        - Incl. dependencies (see if i can do it myself on another device)
+    - JSON commands